-After a facial, when the skin is properly exfoliated, the Rapid Response Detox Masque ($64) uses potent yet gentle anti-bacterial ingredients to penetrate into the pores and discourage visible breakout activity—all while soothing and calming the skin.
+After a facial, when the skin is properly exfoliated, the Rapid Response Detox Masque uses potent yet gentle anti-bacterial ingredients meant to penetrate into the pores and discourage visible breakout activity—all while promising to soothe and calm the skin.

 Treat Inflammation and Irritation

 "Irritation and redness can happen for many different reasons," explains Rouleau.
 "Possibly from over-exfoliation (a peel too strong or microdermabrasion working too deep), an allergic reaction, or enzymes that increase heat in sensitive skin."